Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Discussion

 \subsubsection{Statistical Uncertainties}

 In Section \ref{sec:a_analysis}, we do not consider the effects of our relatively small sample size on the test statistics.
-Even though we increased our exoplanet sample size from 6 to 23 compared to \citetalias{2017AJ....154..261C}, our sample size is still tiny compared to the confirmed planet population size ($\sim$0.5\% of the over 4000 confirmed exoplanets).
-Our small sample size makes outliers difficult to catch and more difficult to statistically rule out.
+Even though we increased our exoplanet sample size from 6 to 25 compared to \citetalias{2017AJ....154..261C}, our sample size is still tiny compared to the confirmed planet population size ($\sim$0.5\% of the over 5000 confirmed exoplanets).
+Our small sample size and relative errors on $A_{\rm H}$ and many parameters makes outliers difficult to catch and more difficult to statistically rule out.
 For example, our super-puff targets present the most outlier-like behavior and are physically the most different (see Figure \ref{fig:stellar}c).
 However, it is difficult to conclude whether they represent end-member behaviors of a continuous trend or whether they are outliers.
 In Section \ref{sec:sst}, we discuss the inclusion of the super-earth targets (LHS 1140 b \& GJ 1132 b) and their effects on the trends.

-Thus, the test statistics we reported in Table \ref{tab:linearstats} and Section \ref{sec:a_analysis} are mere indicators of potential correlations between stellar forcing/planetary parameters and exoplanet haziness.
-We do not intend to use these statistics as benchmarks that pass or do not pass arbitrary levels of significance (e.g., $p\leq$0.05).
+For these reasons, we used the non-parametric statistical tests, Spearman's rho and Kendall's tau, in order to accurately determine any level of correlation between our parameters and $A_{\rm H}$.
+These tests point to none of our parameters hold any statistically significant correlations with $A_{\rm H}$.
+Thus, the tentative trends we discussed in Section \ref{sec:a_analysis} are mere indicators of potential correlations between stellar forcing/planetary parameters and exoplanet haziness to aid future observation and modeling efforts.
 More observations from the \textit{HST} and future missions such as the \textit{James Webb Space Telescope} (\textit{JWST}) and the \textit{Atmospheric Remote-sensing Infrared Exoplanet Large-survey} (\textit{ARIEL}) will alleviate some of this uncertainty by increasing the number of exoplanets measured through transmission spectroscopy.